You can encourage hedgehogs to live and breed in your neighbourhood by:

 Gardens up and down the country are now incredibly important environments for hedgehogs.
 And the good news is that whilst hedgehog numbers are still in decline in the countryside, hedgehogs in gardens are on the increase.

-So anything you can do to encourage hedgehogs will be a real help to the species.
+So anything you can do to encourage hedgehogs in your neighbourhood will help the whole species.

 Here are our top tips for how to encourage hedgehogs in your garden and the local area.